Jake-Klar/utilDude/README.md

 # utilDude
-A discord bot I created that has some basic utilities I find useful
+A discord bot I created that has some basic utilities I find useful pertaining to the rhythm game osu!